bartificer/programming-by-stealth/docs/_tidbits/tidbit18.md

 <link rel="apple-touch-icon" sizes="180x180" href="{{ '/assets/graphics/LetsTalk-Podcasts-Favicon-180px.png' | relative_url }}">{% comment %}iOS Homescreen icon{% endcomment %}{% endraw %}
 ```

-While these five icon files would not be enough were my site to be a progressive web app (PWA), they are enough for all the modern browsers and to allow the site to be nicely pinned to an iOS home screen.
+While these five icon files would not be enough were my site to be a progressive web app (PWA), they are enough for all the modern browsers, and to allow the site to be nicely pinned to an iOS home screen.
 (PWAs need more than just icons, at the very least they need manifest files.)

 As you can see in the comment, I made use of the free Mac app [Iconology](https://apps.apple.com/ie/app/iconology/id1463452867?mt=12) to generate all the needed files from a single master image.

 ### The Forgotten Detail —  Redirects

 It was only at the very end of the project that I panicked momentarily.
 I realised I'd forgotten all about the utility redirects I'd defined in NGINX on my web server.
-When I moved the site to GitHub Pages, there would be no NGINX server, so no NGINX config to define those redirects.
+When I moved the site to GitHub Pages, there would be no NGINX server, so no NGINX config to define those redirects within 😱

-After 5 minutes, I remembered that you don't need a web server to do redirects; there are HTML tags for that, so I just needed a simple Jekyll collection with an equally simple matching custom Jekyll layout.
+After 5 minutes, I remembered that you don't need a web server to do redirects; there are HTML tags for that!
+So, I just needed a simple Jekyll collection with an equally simple matching custom Jekyll layout.

 My redirects are now defined, one per file, in a folder of very simplistic Markdown files, e.g. this one for the Patreon redirect: